 Obtaining a gas line permit is sometimes a necessary evil.

-There is added protection having a third party confirming the work is up to industry standards which may also include additional requirements that may have been imposed from your local jurisdiction.
+There is added protection having a third party confirming the work is up to industry standards.
+This may include additional requirements imposed from your local jurisdiction.

 The added cost and inconvenience of providing access for your local inspector can sometimes seem overwhelming if you’re having to miss work or other activities.

 Keep in mind that your local inspector has your best interest in mind and wants to ensure that your safety comes first.

 Let’s get started with obtaining a gas line permit.
 Be mindful the process can take 1 day up to months to get the approval to start the work.

 A call or visit to your local building department will help in the determination if you really need a permit or not.
 Some repairs of gas lines do not require a permit to be pulled in order to complete the work.

 It starts off with a gas line permit process fee which can range from under $200 up into the thousands depending on the valuation of your project.
 For example, if your gas line project is under $2000 then your permit process fee would be $150 in most jurisdictions.